rcoh/angle-grinder/README.md

 agrind --help
 ```

-See the open issues for potential improvements/issues.
+See the open issues for specific potential improvements/bugs.

 ### Related Work
 * Angle Grinder is a rewrite of [Sumoshell](https://github.com/SumoLogic/sumoshell) written to be easier to use, testable and a better platform for new features.
 * [lnav](http://lnav.org/) is a similar tool.
 It's more full-featured but much much more complex (100k lines of C++ vs. 1k lines of Rust)
-* [visidata](http://visidata.org/) is a spreadsheets in your terminal
+* [visidata](http://visidata.org/) is a spreadsheets app in your terminal